Nobel literature prize will not be awarded this year

 "We find it necessary to commit time to recovering public confidence in the Academy before the next laureate can be announced," Anders Olsson, the academy's permanent secretary, said in a statement.
 He said the academy was acting "out of respect for previous and future literature laureates, the Nobel Foundation and the general public."

-It will be the first time since World War II that the prestigious award is not handed out.
+It will be the first time since 1949 that the prestigious award has been delayed.
 Last year, Japanese-born British novelist Kazuo Ishiguro won the prize.

-The Swedish Academy's internal feud was triggered by an abuse scandal linked to Jean-Claude Arnault, a major cultural figure in Sweden who is also the husband of poet Katarina Frostenson, an academy member.
+The internal feud within the Swedish Academy - which only hands out one of the six Nobel prizes - was triggered by an abuse scandal linked to Jean-Claude Arnault, a major cultural figure in Sweden who is also the husband of poet Katarina Frostenson, an academy member.

 The academy later admitted in a report that "unacceptable behavior in the form of unwanted intimacy" took place within its ranks, but its handling of the allegations shredded the body's credibility, called into question its judgment and forced its first female leader to resign.